There is a Japanese proverb: “Fall down 7 times, get up 8” (Nana korobi ya oki).

 A personal story of perseverance – in book writing

-As I declared almost a year ago in a blog post, I am writing a book with Isao Yoshino to capture his reflections from over 40 years working at Toyota, and our shared learning from our conversations spanning nearly five years.
+In 2018, I announced in a blog post, that I was writing a book with Isao Yoshino to capture his reflections from over 40 years working at Toyota, and our shared learning from our conversations spanning nearly five years.
 It was inspired by our early conversations and writing here on this blog.

 You can click here to get a PDF of the top 10 leadership lessons that I learned from Mr. Yoshino that inspired the idea to write a book.

-My initial goal was that the book would be published and in your hands around this time – one year from starting writing.
-But it has been a much bigger undertaking than I anticipated, and there have been many times that we have “fallen down” with set backs and other challenges.
-But I – and we – continue to get back up and continue to work towards our final goal: getting a published book in your hands!
+My initial goal was that the book would be published and in your hands one year from starting writing.
+But it was a much bigger undertaking than I anticipated, and there were many times when we “fell down” with setbacks and other challenges.
+But I – and we – continued to get back up and continued to work towards our final goal: getting a published book in your hands!

 Today I officially began the writing process of the book Isao Yoshino and I are co-authoring.
 It was fitting to make our book goal official by filling in the eye of one of my larger daruma dolls.
 Lots of work ahead!
 Target completion – fall 2019! pic.twitter.com/1dCsoJMlwX